cherrywheel/CN-Tower/README.md

 ## Playing in Restricted Regions

 If you are in a country where LGBTQ+ content is restricted, the game will automatically disable the sweet+ mode and remove the option from the debug menu.
+Some dialogue and interactions might be adjusted accordingly.

 ## Contributing